Enter Bird's Name in Search Box:

 Wherever there might be brambles, long grass in meadows or cattails, there are probably wrens close by.
-These small brown birds are more often heard than seen, usually with their tails pointing up.
+These small brown birds are more often heard than seen and when seen, they usually have their tails pointing up.
 Even when they are in areas where they are known to exist, it is still no guarantee that one will be seen.

-There are nine species of wrens in North America, eight of these have been reportedly seen in Canada.
+There are nine species of wrens in North America and eight of these have been reported seen in Canada.
 They are as follows: Canyon Wren, Carolina Wren, Bewick's Wren, House Wren, Marsh Wren, Rock Wren, Sedge Wren and Winter Wren.
 The Cactus Wren is located in the most southern states.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.